alexeykuz-sys/LinguaGames-Project-MS2/README.md

 -   To provide users with interactive and easy navigation learning process.
 -   To encourage users to learn more
 -   To provide platform with colors and fonts stimulating users experience.
-- To give user
+- To give users control over the game, by choosing of the language, initiating and resetting the game and timer.

 **1.6.
 User Stories**

-1. Visitor to the website, I want to easily navigate through the game
+1. As a visitor to the website, I want to easily navigate through the game
 2. As a visitor I want to have a clear rules, how to play.
 6. As a Visitor want an easy way to contact developer.
 8. As a returning visitor to the website, i would like to have a choice of languages to learn or improve